Young woman EPS representative

 Infusion-related reactions:

-• Tell your healthcare provider right away if you notice any of these symptoms during a LEQEMBI infusion:
+• Infusion-related reactions can occur during or after completion with LEQEMBI injection into a vein (intravenously), which can be serious.
+Tell your healthcare provider right away if you notice any of these symptoms:

 fever